 The comprehensive report received much community input at various stages.
 It also built on previous work, especially a 2003 study on the feasibility of converting the existing, abandoned 40,000 sq. ft. linseed oil mill building into a community centre.

-In the meantime, the WBS’s “baby steps” approach has led to the successful development of other parts of the Wabash property, including the Sorauren Fieldhouse (2008) and the Town Square, opened in July 2014 in the vacant space between the Fieldhouse and the linseed factory.
-The WBS’s current campaign is focused on Phase 2 of the Town Square.
+In the meantime, the “baby steps” approach by the Friends of Sorauren Park has led to the successful development of other parts of the Wabash property, including the Sorauren Fieldhouse (2008) and the Town Square, opened in July 2014 in the vacant space between the Fieldhouse and the linseed factory.